Foundations of Black Hole Accretion Disk Theory: Numerical Simulations

-The action of the MRI in global, relativistic MHD simulations of accretion disks was first described in detail by De Villiers and Hawley \cite{devilliers_03b} (animations can be viewed at \cite{devilliers_movies,hawley_movies}) and later confirmed by a number of other groups \cite{gammie_03a,anninos_05}.
-As expected from linear analysis and earlier Newtonian simulations, the evolution of the disk is governed by the Maxwell stresses produced by the MRI-driven turbulence.
-These stresses naturally force the final distribution of the specific angular momentum of the disk to be nearly Keplerian (see Figure \ref{figure:devilliers03_9}), independent of the initial distribution (provided only that the disk is differentially rotating at a rate that decreases with radial distance and that it have a weak magnetic field, as required for the MRI to act).
-Another discovery was that the Maxwell stress remains nonzero across $r_{ms}$, contrary to standard accretion disk theory.
-Consequently, the nominal accretion efficiency is increased and the specific angular momentum of the fluid continues to drop inside $r_{ms}$, delivering less specific angular momentum to the hole.
-However, there is some disagreement among recent simulations \cite{noble_10,penna_10} about just how significant the difference from standard theory is.
+Another interesting note is that most of the global numerical simulations of MRI turbulent disks have used a Polish doughnut as the starting condition.
+This was first done by De~Villiers and Hawley~\cite{devilliers_03b} (animations can be viewed at \cite{devilliers_movies,hawley_movies}) and later by a number of other groups~\cite{gammie_03a,anninos_05}.
+As expected from linear analysis and earlier Newtonian simulations, the Maxwell stresses produced by the MRI-driven turbulence naturally force the final distribution of the angular momentum to be nearly Keplerian (see Figure~\ref{figure:devilliers03_9}), independent of the initial matter distribution.